System Requirements

 If you see problems like failing to open or close the experiment window (especially on Mac, sometimes on Windows), you may want to use pb_prefs → screen → disable Psychtoolbox sync tests and/or enable system compositor

-(or on MATLAB versions < R2021a: add lines <cd>screen.doSyncTests = -1; screen.useCompositor = true;<cd> to the script pb_prefs opens).
-Note: This generally reduces timing precision, but Psychtoolbox recommends not running precise timing experiments on such systems anyway.
+(or on MATLAB versions earlier than R2021a: add lines <cd>screen.doSyncTests = -1; screen.useCompositor = true;<cd> to the script pb_prefs opens).
+Note this generally reduces timing precision, but Psychtoolbox recommends not running precise timing experiments on such systems anyway.
 You can still develop and test precise timing experiments and/or run experiments that don't need precise timing.
 For more information from Psychtoolbox, see SyncTrouble.